samildhawan/CSC207-Project/README.md

-A text-based adventure game inspired by Dungeons & Dragons, where the player can decide to take actions with certain percent of likelihood
+A text-based adventure game inspired by Dungeons & Dragons, where the player can decide to take actions with certain percent of likelihood with randomly generated names and events using APIs like ChatGPT

 - Link to the documentation for an API: